-CONTACT US(SEE BACK COVER OF THIS BOOKLET)
+CONTACT US(SEE BACK COVER OF TH IIS BOOKLET)

 SUMMARY OF YOUR COSTS 1

 HOW PROVIDERS AFFECT YOUR COSTS 2

-Selecting A Vision Care Provider 2
+Selecting a Vision Care Provider 2

-Services From An In-Network Vision Care Provider 2
+Services From an In-Network Vision Care Provider 2

 Services From an Out-Of-Network Vision Care Provider 2

-Providers And Claim Submission 3
+Providers and Claim Submission 3

 IMPORTANT PLAN INFORMATION 3

 Coinsurance 3

 Allowed Amount 3

 COVERED SERVICES 4

 Vision Exams 4

 Vision Hardware 4

 WHAT DO I DO IF I'M OUTSIDE WASHINGTON AND ALASKA?
 5

 Out-Of-Area Care 5

+EXCLUSIONS AND LIMITATIONS 6

 WHAT IF I HAVE OTHER COVERAGE?
 8

 Coordinating Benefits With Other Health Care Plans 8

+Definitions Applicable To Coordination Of Benefits 8

-Coordinating Benefits With Medicare 9
+Effect On Benefits 9

+Primary And Secondary Rules 9

-Third Party Recovery 9
+Third Party Recovery 10

-General 9
+General 10

-Exclusions 10
+Exclusions 11

-Reimbursement and Subrogation Rights 10
+Reimbursement and Subrogation Rights 11

-Your Responsibilities 11
+Your Responsibilities 12

-Reimbursement and Subrogation Procedures 11
+Reimbursement and Subrogation Procedures 12

 WHO IS ELIGIBLE FOR COVERAGE?
-11
+12

-Subscriber Eligibility 12
+Subscriber Eligibility 13

-Dependent Eligibility 12
+Dependent Eligibility 13

 WHEN DOES COVERAGE BEGIN?
-13
+14

-Enrollment 13
+Enrollment 14

+Dependents Through Marriage After The Subscriber's Effective Date 14

+Natural Newborn Children Born On Or After The Subscriber's Effective Date 14

+Adoptive Children On Or After The Subscriber's Effective Date 14

+Foster Children 14

+Children Through Legal Guardianship 14

+Children Covered Under Medical Child Support Orders 14

-Special Enrollment 14
+Special Enrollment 15

-Involuntary Loss of Other Coverage 14
+Involuntary Loss of Other Coverage 15

 Open Enrollment 15

-Changes In Coverage
+Changes In Coverage 15

+Plan Transfers 15

 WHEN WILL MY COVERAGE END?
-15
+16

-Events That End Coverage 15
+Events That End Coverage 16

-Plan Termination 15
+Plan Termination 16

 HOW DO I CONTINUE COVERAGE?
-15
+16

-Continued Eligibility For A Disabled Child 15
+Continued Eligibility For A Disabled Child 16

 Leave Of Absence 16

 Family and Medical Leave Act 16

 Other Leaves of Absence 17

 Labor Dispute 17

 COBRA 17

+Qualifying Events And Length Of Coverage 18

+Conditions Of COBRA Coverage 18

+Adding Family Members 19

+If You Have Questions 20

 Continuation Under USERRA 20

-HOW DO I FILE A CLAIM 20
+HOW DO I FILE A CLAIM?
+20

+Timely Filing 21

 COMPLAINTS AND APPEALS 21

 What You Can Appeal 22

 Appeal Levels 22

 How To Submit An Appeal in Writing 22

 If We Need More Time 23

-How To Ask For An External Review 24
+How To Ask For An External Review 23

 OTHER INFORMATION ABOUT THIS PLAN 24

-Conformity With The Law 25
+Conformity With The Law 24

-Evidence Of Medical Necessity 25
+Evidence Of Medical Necessity 24

-Intentionally False Or Misleading Statements 25
+Intentionally False Or Misleading Statements 24

 Member Cooperation 25

 Notice Of Information Use And Disclosure 25

-Notice Of Other Coverage 26
+Notice Of Other Coverage 25

-Notices 26
+Notices 25

-Right Of Recovery 26
+Right Of Recovery 25

 Right To And Payment Of Benefits 26

 Venue 26

 Vision Care Providers - Independent Contractors 26

-DEFINITIONS 27
+DEFINITIONS 26